molview/molview/README.md

 1. Copy all files to a server with PHP and .htaccess + mod_rewrite support
 2. Configure ErrorDocument in .htaccess to point to page.php in the MolView root directory
+3. Configure $directory in page.php to point to the MolView root directory
-3. Make sure npm, grunt, the Inkscape and the ImageMagick CLI are installed
+4. Make sure npm, grunt, the Inkscape and the ImageMagick CLI are installed
-4. Run `./build.sh fetch`
+5. Run `./build.sh fetch`

 Committing
 ---------